 Perfect timing, I thought, as my computer strained to download the rest of my emails over a faint wireless connection.

 I’ve written about this topic several times and use a long list of precautions, so if it can happen to me, it can happen to anyone.
-Before you take your next vacation, let’s talk about the rules for practicing safe Internet — and where I went wrong.
+Before you take your next vacation, or if you’re staying in another country, let’s talk about the rules for practicing safe internet—and where I went wrong.

 “Never trust open Wi-Fi networks that require no passwords,” says Michael Canavan, a Kaspersky senior vice president.